aaronbenny0506-lang/loan-data-analysis/README.md

 excluded from this one plot).

-**Observation:** loan amount rises with income at the lower end but plateaus —most applicants, regardless of income, request loans clustered at common "round number" amounts (e.g. $5,000, $10,000, $15,000, $20,000, $25,000), visible as horizontal bands in the plot.
+**Observation:** loan amount rises with income at the lower end but plateaus ,most applicants, regardless of income, request loans clustered at common "round number" amounts (e.g. $5,000, $10,000, $15,000, $20,000, $25,000), visible as horizontal bands in the plot.
 Income alone does not appear to be a strong predictor of loan size.